SVN Branching and Merging: How It Works

 - Use svn merge to send your changes back to the trunk.

 Many teams have switched from SVN to Helix Core.
 That's because Helix Core guides developers through branching and merging.
 Try Helix Core for free for up to 5 users.

 Drawbacks to SVN Branching and SVN Merge

 The most common complaints about SVN is its tedious branching and complicated merging model.
 SVN branches are created as directories inside a repository.
 This directory structure is the core pain point with SVN branching.
 It costs what every developer needs more of: time.

-SVN’s “branch” directory runs parallel to the “trunk” directory.
-A SVN branch copies the trunk and allows you to make changes.
 Relationships between branches and the branch’s relationship to the trunk is not stored easily in SVN.
 Development must come up with a naming scheme or create external documentation.
-But this Subversion branching strategy is not optimal.

 As you’re working on your branch, you occasionally merge from the trunk to your branch to keep your directory up-to-date.
 Every time this happens, changes are copied and duplicated into your branch directory.
 This may or may not reflect changes other developers are making.

-When the branch is ready, you commit back to the trunk.
+When the branch is ready, you commit back to the trunk with SVN merge.
 Of course, you’re not the only one merging changes.
 Your version of the trunk might not reflect developers’ branches.
 This means conflicts, missing files, and jumbled changes riddle your branch.

 Let’s look closer at this example.

 The 1.0 trunk has two developers working on separate releases.
 As the 1.4 and 2.0 dev branches are being worked on, they will merge from the trunk to the dev branch to gather updates.